How Abramovich took Chelsea Women from playing before '100 people and a dog' to a Champions League final | Goal.com

 He also deserves credit for the appointment of Hayes, as hiring a female coach was almost unheard of at the time.
 Hayes' record of nine trophies in nine years has certainly vindicated that call.

-"There was a time in the WSL, which was quite long, where Emma was the only female coach," Jacobs points out.
+"There was a time in the WSL, which was quite long, where Emma was the only female coach," Jacob points out.
 "The amazing thing is that there’s support without pressure.

 "This is a project.
 We want to win and Roman has complete faith in Emma."